wavecommander/panblog/md/posts/looking-at-the-stars-for-answers.md

 Just the thought of its possibility boggles the mind.
 What a wondrous world that would be.

-But alas, suppose a distant alien does receive a signal from me.
-Why should they pay it any attention?
+But alas, suppose a distant alien does receive a signal from me: why should they pay it any attention?
 Certainly, such an alien communication must be treated with suspicion.
+How is it encoded?
+What language is the message expressed in?
 Who is the sender exactly?
 What do they want?
 Why did they send this message?
 Are they even in their right mind?
-Do they possess any intelligence beyond the precise minimum required for the resulting wave to occur?
+Does there even exist any intelligence beyond the precise minimum required for the resulting wave to occur?

 All is unknown.
 If I wish to know, and that's a precarious "if", I must spend time investigating.
 I must collect and analyze not just one, but multiple signals from this alien.
 And ultimately, I must establish two-way communication with this alien, decode their language, and hope they are willing to do the same.